mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 ---
 ## Notes
+- Sources:
-- The notes above are compiled from the following artciles: Notes on writing well by Michael Nielsen
+    - Notes on writing well by Michael Nielsen
     - On writing better, part 1: getting started by Jason Zweig
     - On writing better, part 2: sharpening your tools by Jason Zweig
     - On writing better, part 3: becoming a writer by Jason Zweig
     - Why I hate adverbs by Jason Zweig, Essay writing guide by Jordan B Peterson
     - Writing Well by Julian Shaprio
     - Punctuation by Julian Shaprio
     - Novelist Cormac McCarthy’s tips on how to write a great science paper